Houston Museum of Natural Science at Sugar Land

-A small darkened cave-like room on the first floor has an interesting display of Florescent Minerals.
+A small darkened cave-like room on the first floor has an impressive display of Fluorescent Minerals.
 Part of the sign reads as follows:

-In regular lighting these rocks look just like ordinary rocks.
+In natural lighting, these rocks look just like ordinary rocks.
 It is only under ultra-violet light that they become items of exceptional beauty.

-While it is more extensive than what is shown in this Sugar Land branch museum, there are more giant sized specimens on display here.
-Many of them are taller than an average man in height.
+While it is more extensive than what is shown in this Sugar Land branch museum, there are giant-sized specimens on display here.
+Many of them are taller than the average man in height.

 Meteorites from outer space are also on display.

 “The large, stony Allende Meteorite shows a black fusion crust, produced as atmospheric heating melted the stone’s exterior during its fiery descent.
 The sliced Allende Meteorite shows light-colored, calcium-aluminum inclusions (or CAIs) that are 30 million years older than the Earth and 700 million years older than the oldest known rock on Earth.”

 There is much to learn about our solar system as well as stars and nebulas when visiting this section of the museum.

 They even have a small Digital Dome Theater that has different shows every half hour.
 Most people enjoy the presentations by laying on the floor while gazing up at the concave ceiling.
 A few chairs are provided at the back perimeter for those who may have a problem quickly getting up from the floor.

 We enjoyed one of the shows which portrayed possible reasons for the extinction of dinosaurs.

 Speaking of Dinosaurs, many of them both large and small are on display on the 2nd floor.